Back to Contents

 9L-LDJ has now been moved to the Malta Airport fire training ground.

 Three of the Aero Asia 1-11s were scrapped at Karachi Airport during December 2015.
-AP-BFC is at Bucharest Otopeni.
+AP-BFC (YR-BRA) is still intact at Bucharest Otopeni.

 Two ex Austral 1-11s survive at Moron Airport in Argentina.
 LV-OAX is on the fire dump.
 As of mid 2016 a bid has been made to try and save this airframe.
 (See 1-11 review of the year 2016) Meanwhile LV-MZM is used as a technical trainer with the National Institute of Civil Aviation (INAC).